ShawxingKwok/Tracer/README.md

 ```

 ### Add source sets.
+This part is different in android, which is seen at [tracer-android-traditional](https://github.com/ApolloKwok/TracerAndroidTraditional)
 ```groovy
 // Makes generated code visible to IDE.
 // Omissible if your ksp plugin version is '1.8.0-1.0.9' or higher.